 Pitch Deck: How To Create The Perfect Funding Proposal

-Your pitch deck is kind of important – after all, it captures your rationale for why people should invest in your idea and give you a lot of money.
+Whether you are a startup founder, business owner or a ‘corporate entrepreneur’, your pitch deck is kind of important – after all, it captures your rationale for why people should invest in your idea and give you a lot of money.
 Maybe millions.

-But for every venture capitalist or angel investor out there, there is a different opinion on exactly how to approach the pitch deck.
+But for every venture capitalist or angel investor out there, there is a different opinion on exactly how to approach the investor pitch deck.
 6 slides?
 10 slides?
 15 slides?
 No slides, just a killer demo?

 I have never seen a presentation that has too few slides, too big a font, and too little graphics.

-The most fundamental strategy of a start-up is the financing strategy.
+The most fundamental strategy of a startup is the financing strategy.
 If your company runs out of finance it will close no matter how good the product strategy is.

 Entrepreneur, Venture Capitalist